top of page

 • YouTube

-©2025 by Jackson Gearing Music.
-Photographs taken by Peter Loyd-Vuolo plvphoto.com.
+©2026 by Jackson Gearing Music.
+Photographs taken by Emery Bates (emerybatesperformingarts.com) & Peter Loyd-Vuolo (plvphoto.com).

 bottom of page